 Historically, Ayutthaya is one of the most important places in Thailand.
-While sightseeing, you can imagine how stunning place it was before it got destroyed.
-Ruins of each temple are different, you pay attention to different details in all of them.
+While sightseeing, you can imagine how stunning a place it was before it got destroyed.
+The ruins of each temple are different, you pay attention to different details in all of them.
 I felt the atmosphere of the former capital of Thailand.

-Bang Lan night market is the most local and non-touristic market I saw in all popular places in Thailand.
+Bang Lan night market is the most local and non-tourist market I have seen in all popular places in Thailand.
 I recommend you to see it if you don’t have time to get off the beaten track.
 It reminds me the most of the market in Uthai Thani I visited when I was volunteering.

-And finally – it is close to Bangkok, you need less than 2 hours by train to arrive to Ayutthaya.
-Day trip from Bangkok is possible if you’re short on time and this is a great advantage.
+And finally – it is close to Bangkok, you need less than 2 hours by train to arrive in Ayutthaya.
+A day trip from Bangkok is possible if you’re short on time and this is a great advantage.

-However, Ayutthaya makes an impression of not tourist-friendly.
+However, Ayutthaya makes an impression as not tourist-friendly.
 Pavements and walkways either don’t exist or aren’t well designed, the city’s roads are all wide and busy.
-Even though many tourists move between the temples by bikes, there are no safe passages or bike lanes (but did I really hope for it in Asia?! 😉 ).
+Even though many tourists move between the temples by bike, there are no safe passages or bike lanes (but did I really hope for it in Asia?! 😉 ).

 We had to pass a crossroads with a three-lane road many times.
-Getting outside of the main island to the west to Wat Chai Wattanaram is difficult.
-To the east to Wat Yai Chai Mongkhon and Wat Phanan Choeng is a miracle.
-You have to cross the above mentioned bridge with a huge four-lanes road.
+Getting outside of the main island to the west of Wat Chai Wattanaram is difficult.
+To the east of Wat Yai Chai Mongkhon and Wat Phanan Choeng is a miracle.
+You have to cross the above-mentioned bridge with a huge four-lane road.

 To sum up, I recommend you to see Ayutthaya temples and learn more about Thai history.
 Don’t expect a cute small town with a nice vibe though.
 You can find this in Chiang Mai or Chiang Rai – not here.

-If you have more time you can plan a visit in Sukhothai – a capital of Siam before Ayutthaya.
-You will find it more or less half way between Bangkok and Chiang Mai.
+If you have more time you can plan a visit to Sukhothai – the capital of Siam before Ayutthaya.
+You will find it more or less halfway between Bangkok and Chiang Mai.
 I’ve heard it’s equally impressive and more pleasant to walk around.